medo2203/bouzraa-files-crypter/README.md

 Ensure that your encryption key length matches the requirements for the selected algorithm.

+## Error Handling

+The package includes comprehensive error handling:

+- File reading/writing errors are caught and logged
+- Encryption/decryption errors are properly handled
+- All errors are logged with appropriate messages
+- Errors are propagated to the caller for proper handling

 ## Contributing

 Contributions are welcome!
-Please fork the repository and submit a pull request.
-Make sure to follow the code style and include tests for new features or bug fixes.
+Please feel free to submit a Pull Request.
+Make sure to:

+1. Follow the existing code style
+2. Add/update tests as needed
+3. Update documentation for any new features
+4. Ensure all tests pass before submitting

 ## License

 This package is licensed under the MIT License.
 See the LICENSE file for details.

+---

-For more detailed documentation and updates, visit the <a href="https://github.com/medo2203/bouzraa-files-crypter">GitHub repository</a>.
+For more detailed documentation and updates, visit the project's repository.

-### Key Points:
+### Key Features:

-- **Installation**: Provides instructions to install the package.
-- **Usage**: Demonstrates basic usage for encrypting and decrypting files.
-- **API**: Details the class constructor and methods.
-- **Supported Algorithms**: Lists the algorithms that can be used.
-- **Contributing**: Encourages contributions and provides basic guidelines.
-- **License**: Specifies the license under which the package is distributed.
+- **Type Safety**: Written in TypeScript for better development experience
+- **Secure Implementation**: Uses crypto module with initialization vectors
+- **Flexible**: Supports multiple encryption algorithms
+- **Error Handling**: Comprehensive error management
+- **Easy to Use**: Simple API for file encryption and decryption